Why is My Surge Protector Beeping Out of the Blue?

 Grounding issue warning -could be caused by bad wiring

-Hardware faulty warning – if your SPD is more than 3 years old, it is probably time to replace it with an energy-saving one.
+Hardware Faulty Warning – If your SPD is more than 3 years old, it is likely time to replace it with an energy-saving model.

 Protection mode is no longer active – some brands of surge protectors have such a feature

 Never attempt to open up the enclosure and operate or troubleshoot on the surge protection unit yourself.
-You may end up voiding the warranty should you accidentally cause damage (short circuit) to the circuit board, enclosure, or worse, getting yourself electrocuted.
-Be safe and give their hotline a call.
+You may end up voiding the warranty should you accidentally cause damage (short circuit) to the circuit board, enclosure, or worse, get yourself electrocuted.
+Be safe and call their hotline.

 Gag The Surge